-When bed bugs get into a home or business they bring misery with them.
+When bed bugs get into a home or business, they bring misery with them.
 These are incessant pests that can leave many painful, itchy welts on the skin.
-They are also extremely hard to get rid of.
-Not because it is especially difficult to kill a bed bug, but more because of "how" bed bugs react when we try to kill them.
+They are also tough to get rid of.
+It is challenging to kill a bed bug, but more because of "how" bed bugs react when we try to kill them.

 Bed Bug Control Methods

 Okay.
 What about other forms of pest control?
 What about bed bug traps, sticky tape, or heat?
 While these are all useful tools for dealing with a bed bug infestation, they are usually implemented wrong and have a similar impact on an infestation.
 When bed bugs feed, only a portion venture out at one time; if those bugs don't come back, the other bed bugs understand this as a threat and respond by hiding.
 Once again, the likely result is a return of irritating bites when the threat has passed.